Know Your Farmer, Know Your Food.

 What is a CSA?

 CSA stands for "community supported agriculture".
 We grow a variety of fruits, vegetables, flowers, and herbs that we distribute on a weekly basis to families who become members of the farm.
 A set number of memberships are offered in the winter and spring prior to the growing season.
-Members pay in advance for the food they will receive between the months of May and October.
+Members pay in advance for the food they will receive between the months of April to August in the Summer CSA and again from September to December for our Fall season.
 This advance payment provides the "seed money" the farm needs to purchase materials needed to grow the food, and allows the members to become partners in the farming process.

 Members may come to the farm on the designated pick-up day to receive their weekly “share” or choose to attend one of the drop sites in either Cary or Raleigh.
 The farm and several other locations offer a farmer's market setting.
 Members have flexibility in picking the quantity and variety of the items that suit their palate.
 Otherwise, they can opt to pick up a pre-packaged box of produce from one of our other drop sites.

 All members are welcome to visit the farm and our eight-stall horse barn with family and friends on Saturday morning harvest days to pick up produce.
-We host several socials during the year for members including: The Spring Planting Day Covered Dish Social, Mulch Madness Workday, and the end of year Harvest Party with food and music.
-Members are also welcome to participate in the Pic-Yer-Own Strawberry Saturdays each weekend in May.
 There's always something going on down on the farm!
-Come join us in the fun!!
+Come join us!!